NickCH-K/CVRoller/README.md

 * LaTeX themes and most options for those themes
 * LaTeX PDF processors other than pdflatex
 * Input files that have various different encodings
+* Are there any HTML tags in CSL citation formatting that need to be changed back to Markdown? `<i>` and `<b>` already changed back.
+But are there others?

 Small Fixes/Features to Come
 --------------------